Our 2023 Classes

 Respectful Relationships & Resilience - problem-solving and managing stress.

-Specialist Subjects - Art (with Deanne); Kitchen (with Amy).
+Specialist Subjects - Art (with Deanne); Kitchen (with Mrs Clack); and Music (with Mrs Jefferis).

 Our Grade 5/6 Classes

 Our Senior Team Leader and one of our Grade 5/6 teachers this year again is Jarryd Floyd.
-This is Jarryd’s eighth year at Paynesville Primary School.
-Jarryd and Kate Ingram (see below) work together, planning and teaching all the senior school students in joint, open plan classrooms.
+This is Jarryd’s ninth year at Paynesville Primary School.
+Jarryd and Krystal Lewis (see below) work together, planning and teaching all the senior school students in joint, open plan classrooms.

 In writing we will be covering a range of genres including Autobiography, Biography, persuasive and recount.